GRAINS-Soybean futures advance on hot, dry US weather forecast

 By Tom Polansek

-CHICAGO, Aug 17 (Reuters) - Chicago Board of Trade soybean futures rose on Thursday on concerns that an expected shift toward hot, dry weather could reduce the upcoming U.S. harvest.
+CHICAGO, Aug 17 (Reuters) - Chicago Board of Trade soybean futures approached a two-week high on Thursday on concerns that hot, dry weather in forecasts could reduce the upcoming U.S. harvest.

-The U.S. has little room for crop losses due to unfavorable weather because the government already projects that soybean supplies will be tight, analysts said.
+The U.S. has little room for crop losses due to unfavorable weather because the government already projects tight soybean supplies, analysts said.
 Some worries over field conditions are creeping into the market.

 "There are some reports in the fields that soybeans and canola are a little bit disappointing," said Craig Turner, commodities trader at Daniels Trading.